olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 note: this should be used sparingly.

 3. **Binding multiple listeners on an element**: <br>
-   Vue allows us to bind an event to an element using the `v-on` directive or through the `@` shorthand, there are cases you want an element to respond to multiple events and you still want to keep yor code clean, so let's say we have this piece of code :
+   Vue allows us to bind an event to an element using the `v-on` directive or through the `@` shorthand, there are cases you want an element to respond to multiple events and you still want to keep your code clean, so let's say we have this piece of code :

 ```vue
 <template>